gegp01/red_queen/README.md

     source("https://gegp01.github.io/red_queen/5_Bayes_partitions.R")
   </li>
         </ul>
-        For each date (ix) and other parameters used, the output will store 4 csv files: Score table for partition 1 and 2 (score_table_1 and score_table_2); coss validation values; and a summary of the best predictors.
+        <br> For each date (ix) and other parameters used, the output will store 4 csv files: Score table for partition 1 and 2 (score_table_1 and score_table_2); coss validation values; and a summary of the best predictors.
   </li>
  </ul>